Return to Home Page of Big Sky Fishing.Com

 The State Capitol Building in Helena

 Helena, for those who aren’t fully up on their geography, is the state capitol of Montana.
 As Helena is the state capitol, the town is of a different nature than other cities and towns in Montana.
 Unlike many other Montana cities, Helena isn’t really a destination tourist spot.
-While Helena does receive quite a bit of tourism, most of the tourists in Helena generally are “passing through” on their way to other parts of Montana or are taking advantage of the many nearby outdoor recreational activities (particularly fishing on the Missouri River below Holter Dam).
+While Helena does receive quite a bit of tourism, most of the tourists in Helena generally are “passing through” on their way to other parts of Montana or are taking advantage of the many nearby outdoor recreational activities (particularly fishing on the Missouri River below Holter Dam or on Holter Lake).

 Additionally, the steady employment provided by the government has allowed Helena to avoid, for the most part, the boom and bust cycles that have been common in most other Montana towns and cities.
 The steady government employment has also allowed Helena to remain quite prosperous by Montana standards.